Russian Government (1918–1919): Council of the Supreme Ruler

-The result of the creation of the Council of the Supreme Ruler was the fact that the Council of Ministers was withdrawn from the politics.
+The result of the creation of the Council of the Supreme Ruler was that the Council of Ministers was withdrawn from the politics.
 It has lost many of its executive functions, focusing almost exclusively on legislative activity.
 This, however, did not last long.

 The central place in the Council of the Supreme Ruler was taken by the Minister of Finance Ivan Mikhaylov.
 He was one of the most influential members of the government, but his popularity was low.
 Under public pressure on 16 August 1919, Mikhaylov was dismissed.
 After that, the Council of the Supreme Ruler began to meet extremely irregularly, and its importance practically disappeared.
 After the fall of Omsk, it never met.